-Glenlee is located in the south-eastern of the LGA.
-Approximately 38 hectares of the precinct falls within Camden LGA, with 14.6 hectares zoned IN1 General Industrial.
+Glenlee is located in the south-eastern section of the LGA.
+Approximately 38 hectares of the precinct falls within Camden LGA, with 14.6 hectares zoned IN1 General Industrial under Camden LEP.

 Its strengths include its accessibility and its buffers from sensitive uses.
 Glenlee is ideally suited to transport and logistic users given its proximity to the Hume Highway.
 This location also makes the precinct suited to more heavy industrial users, including manufacturing.